hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 As for YouTube, if you want to give priority to PotPlayer's YouTube extension rather than this extension,
 place **yt-dlp** below **YouTube** by using Up/Down buttons in the extension settings.
 PotPlayer's YouTube extension can start YouTube playback more quickly than yt-dlp extension.
+If the preferred extension fails to process the task, it will be handed over to a lower extension.

 ### Configuration file
 You can customize behavior by editing the configuration file *yt-dlp.ini*.